SirBomble/baasscheduler/README.md

 * `Password` - password required by the API

 ### Webhooks
-Optional webhook URLs which receive a message whenever a job completes or fails.
+Global webhook URLs notified when any job finishes.
+Individual jobs may override these values with their own `Webhooks` object.

 ```json
 "Webhooks": {